DerManoMann/ldap-auth-service-provider/Readme.md

     'attr' => array(
         // LDAP attribute => user property
         'sn' => 'lastName',
-        'userprincipalname' => 'authName',
     ),
 ````

-NOTE: The property 'username' of the loaded user object is used for the bind when validating the user credentials (password).
+NOTE: The property 'authName' of the loaded user object is used for the bind when validating the user credentials (password).
+As a default the LDAP 'dn' attribute is mapped to the authName property of the user.

 In addition the provider allows to configure a list of hosts to try.
 If none in the list can't be connected, the regularly configured host is used as
 last resort.